-Israel expelled some 750,000 Palestinian literature is about villages and towns in what was becoming Israel.
+nescapably, much of Palestinian literature is about loss of homes and lands and family and dispossession, where the initiating event was the Nakba: the 1948 "catastrophe" of mass exile, when Israel expelled some 750,000 Palestinians from their villages and towns in what was becoming Israel.
 It's a devastation that continues to this day.
 The writing that responds to this trauma is a literature of mourning, protest, and resistance, written above all to sustain one's own people and for the world to see.